Squidly1408/Squidly-s_Folder_Tools/ReadMe.md

 - Create a requirements folder with just a click, there is a script that does this for you
 - Corrupting folders and files
 - can randomly pick from a list of strings
+- can randomly generate a string with the choice of inlcuing numbers and characters or not